LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ```javascript
 # In the command prompt terminal

 elasticsearch.bat
 ```
-You will see the cursor blinking for a while before you see Elasticsearch server running!
+You will see the cursor blinking for a while before Elasticsearch server starts running!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/zk1op2kd2zur6khdquj6.png)